 Discussion:

-The IEEE 802.11 Working Group (WG) invites 3GPP RAN and SA to consider that 802.11 WLAN in unlicensed spectrum provides a practical complimentary low cost means of meeting the performance requirements for some IMT-2020 use cases.
+The IEEE 802.11 Working Group (WG) invites 3GPP RAN and SA to consider that 802.11 WLAN in unlicensed spectrum provides a practical complementary low cost means of meeting the performance requirements for some IMT-2020 use cases.
 IMT-2020 use cases [1] that may benefit from the use of WLAN are Enhanced Mobile Broadband (very high traffic capacity hotspots) and some aspects of Ultra-Reliable and Low Latency Communication (e.g. low latency uplink transmission) and Massive Machine Type Communications (e.g. high device density with low-volume traffic).

 IEEE 802.11 WLAN currently provides 3GPP users with high data rate offload capability in many existing 3GPP networks.
 Recently completed 3GPP RAN WIs on LWA and LWIP and the currently active eLWA WI will provide improvements in the way WLAN (802.11) resources can be aggregated with the 3GPP radio interface resources in the 3GPP network.
 IEEE 802.11 believes that it is possible to further improve on the way WLAN and 3GPP LTE and NR can be aggregated to meet the performance goals of IMT-2020 and we believe that improving the aggregation of WLAN will be mutually beneficial to both 3GPP and IEEE 802.11.